DrDonk/OC4VM/docs/spoof.md

 hw.model = "Macmini8,1"
 serialNumber = "C07ZD06BJYVX"
 efi.nvram.var.MLB = "C079374014NKXPG1M"
-efi.nvram.var.ROM = "000C29AABBCC"       # !!This seems broken in current VMware builds!!
+efi.nvram.var.ROM = "%00%0C%29%AA%BB%CC"
+system-id.enable = "TRUE"
-hypervisor.cpuid.v0 = "TRUE"             # !!Not always relaible and can cause a panic!!
+hypervisor.cpuid.v0 = "FALSE"             # !!Not always relaible and can cause a panic!!
 ```

+10. Power on and test the system

+## **Thanks**

+Thanks to **tamta0** for providing more details for ROM and SmUUID spoofing settings.